top of page

 The criminal justice system is the best reflection of the American culture.
 We love a good redemption

-are down too.
+are down.
 Florida – and the U.S. – subjects its citizens to incarceration and correctional control

 more than nearly any other state – and country.
 I am dedicated to ending over-incarceration and